 For a remote technical support service team, freelancers and contractors are ideal as they are already used to a remote environment.
-They understand expectations and challenges better and are backed with solutions to tackle them.
+They understand expectations and challenges better and are back with solutions to tackle them.

-Provide them with the right tools
+Provide Them with the Right Tools

-Set clear expectations from your team.
+Set clear expectations for your team.
 Create and publish policies that tell what is and isn’t allowed.
 Have procedures for internal communication, recorded data of customer interactions, backup for emergencies, and at-home time tracking.

-Develop a knowledge base
+Develop a Knowledge Base

 Investing in a knowledge base can be time-consuming, but it can go a long way.
 Internally, your new employees can utilize it to solve specific issues and learn how to use different tools.
-Furthermore, it will also help you solve recurring customer issues and assure them that there is a knowledge base for them anytime.
+Furthermore, it will help you solve recurring customer issues and assure them that there is a knowledge base for them anytime.